Academic Honors

 prior to start of research:

-Completion of a research project; including oral presentation and written thesis on the project.
-Completion of a research project; including oral presentation and written thesis on the project.
+Completion of a research project includes an oral presentation and a written thesis of the project.

 Approval by COP Student Affairs Approval by COP Student Affairs Approval by COP Student Affairs